nalDaniels/ECSDeployment2/Documentation.md

 # Purpose:
-To deploy a two-tier retail banking application using Elastic Container Service.
+To deploy a two-tier retail banking application to containers using Elastic Container Service.

 # Steps to Deployment
 ## 1. Use Terraform to Create Infrastructure for Jenkins Manager and Agents